Greece 15 min

 Components of Greece salary that incur partial taxes

-Social security contributions are paid before income tax is calculated.
-As such, the amount of a Greek employee’s salary that goes toward social security is not taxed.
 Similarly, if they need to pay for medical expenses for their family, those funds are deducted from their taxes.
-Finally, the first 15% of mortgage and rent payments on employees’ first residences are deducted from their taxes.
+The first 15% of mortgage and rent payments on employees’ first residences are also deducted from their taxes.

 Is per diem taxable in Greece?

 A per diem payment is a daily allowance that companies grant their employees for different expenses.
-Many businesses offer per diem payments for business trips, but they can also cover other day-to-day costs.
+Many businesses offer per diem payments for business trips, but they also cover other day-to-day costs.
 Some employers choose to pay their staff daily instead of monthly or weekly, and these payments are known as “per diems” as well.

 Is there a difference between allowance and reimbursement in Greece?